tomerlichtash/mels-loop/public/content/docs/mels-hack/index.en.md

         operation code, changing it to the next one in the instruction set:

-If incrementing the address span overflowed into the opcode span, then the bit order between them is established.
+If incrementing the address span overflowed into the opcode span, then the bit order between them is established:

+            CCCXAAANNN
+        MSB <----------> LSB

 If the index register bit `(X)` is indeed between the two and turned on, then overflowing the `(A)` span will carry through X into the `(C)` span, incrementing it by one.
 The result:

         a jump instruction.